orbforge/orb-docs/docs/install-orb/updating-orb.md

 Automatic updates coming soon!

 1. Download the latest version from the [Windows installation page](/docs/install-orb/windows.md)
-2. Once the .exe file is downloaded, double click on the file to run the installer
+2. Once the .exe file is downloaded, double-click on the file to run the installer
 3. Follow the installation prompts to update Orb

 ## Updating Orb Sensors